3seoksw/autonomous-vehicle/README.md

 Input layer is fed with offsets, the distance between the car and the obstacle in the range of $[0, 1]$.
 Hidden layer is to calculate output values in the range of $[0, 1]$ using input values.
 After the output is calculated using weights and biases from hidden layer for each level, the output consider to move forward, left, right, or reverse.

 As conventional neural network, the following network works the same way.
-The following is the equation showing how the output layer returns values. ($w_{nm}$)
+The following is the equation showing how the output layer returns values.
+Given input matrix $I$, weight matrix for level 1 $W_1$, weight matrix for level 2 $W_2$, bias matrix for level 1 $B_1$, bias matrix for level 2 $B_2$, hidden value matrix for hidden layer $H$, and output matrix $O$, values are as follows:

 <!--TODO: Modify  Explain the notations-->
 $$